Architect-Urban Planner Dr. Rutul Joshi penned a tribute to Hasmukh C. Patel, the founder of HCP.

 Cities and towns of India are growing at an unprecedented pace and this book outlines people, projects and ideas that are changing the subcontinent.
 One of the chapters is about HCP’s Sabarmati Riverfront Development project, which is authored by Bimal Patel.

 The magazine's 'My First Project' section featured Bimal Patel in its Dec '11 - Jan '12 issue.
 Here he recounted his professional start - designing the Entrepreneurship Development Institute for which he went on to win the Aga Khan Award in 1992.

 The November 2011 issue of the 'Home Review' featured the Ismet-Bimal residence.

 The magazine's December 2011 issue honored the best talent in the industry.
 Hasmukh C Patel was recipient of the Lifetime Achievement Award for his contribution to architecture through a career spanning over five decades.

 The September 2010 issue of The Architectural Review featured IIM-Ahmedabad's new campus.
 It talks about the building plan and living up to the iconic IIM-A old campus built by Louis Kahn.

 Pool is an international design magazine from India.
 For its October 2010 issue, an interview with HCP's director Bimal Patel was the cover story.

 In the Spring 2009 issue of this magazine, Dr Bimal Patel and Shirley Ballaney of HCP discuss urbanism, master plans and new developments.
-It talks about the challenges facing the field of urban planning by using examples of projects undertaken by HCP and EPC.
+It talks about the challenges facing the field of urban planning by using examples of projects undertaken by HCP.